 But she also is encouraging us to continue working towards healing and growth.
 Beth brings the topic of mental illness out of the closet and lets us see that it is okay to talk about it openly.
 She also encourages us to seek help.

 I couldn’t agree more.
 We need to normalize talking openly about mental illness as we do about high blood pressure for example.

 The reviews on this book are outstanding on this book.
 It is truly a breath of fresh air that is very needed in the dark corners of anxiety and any form of mental illness.

-Have you read any of these books?
-Tell me in the comments if their other books as well you recommend so hopefully many more people can be helped to manage anxiety and find calm.
+Tell me in the comments if there are other books you recommend so that hopefully many more people can be helped to manage anxiety and find calm and joy in life.